AVEVA/AVEVA-Samples-CloudOperations/README.md

 ## About this repo

 The [style guide](https://github.com/osisoft/.github/blob/main/STYLE_GUIDE.md) describes the organization of the repo and the code samples provided.
 The [test guide](https://github.com/osisoft/.github/blob/main/TEST_GUIDE.md) goes into detail about the included automated tests.
-The [on prem testing](https://github.com/osisoft/.github/blob/main/ON_PREM_TESTING.md) document describes the software installed on our internal OSIsoft build agent.
+The [on prem testing](https://github.com/osisoft/.github/blob/main/ON_PREM_TESTING.md) document describes the software installed on our internal AVEVA build agent.

 ## Feedback

-If you have a need for a new sample; if there is a feature or capability that should be demonstrated; if there is an existing sample that should be in your favorite language; please reach out to us and give us feedback at [https://feedback.osisoft.com](https://feedback.osisoft.com) under the OSIsoft GitHub Channel.
+If you have a need for a new sample; if there is a feature or capability that should be demonstrated; if there is an existing sample that should be in your favorite language; please reach out to us and give us feedback at [https://feedback.osisoft.com](https://feedback.osisoft.com) under the AVEVA GitHub Channel.
 [Feedback](https://feedback.osisoft.com/forums/922279-osisoft-github).

 ## Support

-If your support question or issue is related to something with an OSIsoft product (an error message, a problem with product configuration, etc...), please open a case with OSIsoft Tech Support through myOSIsoft Customer Portal ([https://my.osisoft.com](https://my.osisoft.com)).
+If your support question or issue is related to something with an AVEVA product (an error message, a problem with product configuration, etc...), please open a case with AVEVA Tech Support through myAVEVA Customer Portal ([https://my.osisoft.com](https://my.osisoft.com)).

 If your support question or issue is related to a non-modified sample (or test) or documentation for the sample; please email Samples@osisoft.com.